-Cognition and Learning Needs Moderate Learning Difficulties (MLD) Severe Learning Difficulties (SLD) Specific Difficulties - to include: SpLD Dyslexia Dyspraxia Dyscalculia to learning are identified as soon as possible.
+Cognition and Learning Needs Moderate Learning Difficulties (MLD) Severe Learning Difficulties (SLD) Specific Difficulties - to include: • SpLD • Dyslexia • Dyspraxia • Dyscalculia to learning are identified as soon as possible.
 Support and advice is sought, where necessary, from the various agencies to aid in the identification of barriers and to aid the school response to the need.
 The Senior Management Team (SMT) deploy their staff members to ensure the best use of in-house skills and expertise to maximise the support for individual pupils.
 Pupil progress, independence and value for money are monitored.
 The Special Educational Needs Co-ordinator (SENCo) provides advice and guidance to staff.
 Communication with parents is very important and a member of the SEND team is available daily to deal with queries.
 Small group targeted intervention programmes are arranged following assessment and according to need in order to accelerate progress.
 ICT is used creatively to increase engagement and reduce barriers to learning.
 The engagement of parents/carers in the needs-based learning process is actively encouraged.
 Some pupils, such as those with an EHC Plan, will have an Personalised Learning Plan (PLP) which outlines some of the timings, strategies and resources available to support the meeting of additional targets specific to the child.
 All school activities are evaluated in terms of their positive impact upon the learning, success and inclusion of pupils with SEND.
-Social Dehavioural poods The calculation will be a second as a seco Social, Emotional and Mental Health (SEMH) Behavioural needs, Emotional health and well being, Social needs The school's behaviour systems are predominately based on a positive approach.
+Social, Emotional and Mental Health (SEMH) Behavioural needs, Emotional health and well being, Social needs The school's behaviour systems are predominately based on a positive approach.
 The behaviour policy identifies the reasonable adjustments necessary to minimise the need for exclusion.